CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 Next is the Philips A19 Frosted Light Bulb review.
 The led bulb cannot be compared with Incandescent Bulbs because it takes less power consumption than Incandescent Bulbs and saves your 80 percent energy.
 The Kelvin [color temperature](https://en.wikipedia.org/wiki/Color_temperature) is 2700k and provides soft white light.
 The bulb can fit in a bedside lamp, desk lamp, etc.

 The non-dim-able light will not have any effect on your eye, and you feel comfortable.
 The Philips A19 bulb provides stable light with no flicking.
 The bulb has beautiful shades of white light.
 The bulb is free of mercury and provides you comfortable lighting.

+Like other led bulbs, it is also an energy saver and saves you power up to 80 percent.
+The main use of this bulb is for homes, offices, rooms only for indoor purposes.
+It is a perfect design led bulb for in house use and for outdoor purpose seems not durable.

 #### Specifications